 CI Reasonable Accommodation Procedure for Employees and Applicants

 CSU Channel Islands (CI) is committed to providing equal access to employment and educational opportunities for persons with disabilities.
 CI recognizes that individuals with disabilities may need reasonable accommodations to have equally effective opportunities to participate in or benefit from university educational programs, services and activities, and to have equal employment opportunities.
 CI adheres to all applicable federal and state laws, regulations and guidelines with respect to providing reasonable accommodations as necessary to afford equal employment opportunity and equal access to programs for qualified persons with disabilities.
-Questions regarding reasonable accommodations and/or discrimination on the basis of disability should be directed to the Director Human Resources Employment Practices, Room 1152, Solano Hall, (805) 437-8423, or by email at firstname.lastname@example.org.
+Questions regarding reasonable accommodations and/or discrimination on the basis of disability should be directed to the Associate Director of Human Resources Programs, Room 1151, Solano Hall, (805) 437-8423, or by email to firstname.lastname@example.org

 Equal Employment Opportunity

 CI provides equal opportunity to qualified persons with disabilities in all terms and conditions of employment and shall provide reasonable accommodations upon request to qualified persons with disabilities who are employees or applicants.
 Reasonable accommodations shall be provided in a timely manner.